sonic-net/sonic-swss/doc/hft-local-storage.md

 finalized file.
 Normal consumers select only `shards/*.arrow`.

-Quota charges allocated file and directory blocks (`st_blocks * 512`), including staging, abandoned files, diagnostics, and pre-existing contents, not just logical lengths.
-A block write reserves the larger of 64 MiB and `2 * raw_block_bytes + 256 * (C + 2) + 8 MiB`; `C + 2` counts the writer's
+Quota charges allocated file and directory blocks (`st_blocks * 512`), including staging, abandoned files, historical diagnostics, and pre-existing contents, not just logical lengths.
+A block write reserves the larger of 64 MiB and `2 * raw_block_bytes + 256 * (C + 1) + 8 MiB`; `C + 1` counts the writer's
-original in-memory columns, not the three Arrow fields.
+original in-memory columns, not the two Arrow fields.
 Admission checks both the application quota and `statvfs` available space plus the 512 MiB emergency reserve.
 Encoded writes are capped to the reservation; allocation accounting is updated after writes.
 Capture can stop before the nominal quota is full.